Mountain Parkway

 The Bert T. Combs Mountain Parkway, commonly known as the Mountain Parkway, is a freeway in eastern Kentucky.
 The route runs from Interstate 64 (I-64) just east of Winchester southeast for 75.6 mi to a junction with U.S. Route 460 (US 460) near Salyersville.
-The first 46 mi, beginning at the western terminus in Winchester is a four-lane freeway with only minor design standard differences from an Interstate Highway, while the remainder is a limited access super two highway.
+As of August 2026, the entire stretch of highway is a four-lane freeway with only minor design standard differences from an Interstate Highway with a speed limit of 70 mph from Winchester to Salyersville.
+Construction began in August 2025 to expand the Mountain Parkway a final 13 miles from Salyersville to Kentucky Route 404 (KY 404) in Prestonsburg.